Gibberlings3/Jasteys_SoD_Tweakpack/c#sodtweaks/readme.c#sodtweaks.english.txt

 --- Jastey's Tweaks for SoD and EET (and BGT) ---

-This tweak pack is mainly meant for the SoD part of BG:EE (except for the last component which introduces Imoen's SoD portrait into BGII).
+This tweak pack is mainly meant for the SoD part of BG:EE (except for the component which introduces Imoen's SoD portrait into BGII).
 It deals with some tweaks that I found useful for my own game.
 For EET, install the mod directly to your EET game.